opensciencegrid/osgvo-docker-pilot/README.md

 `/cvmfs-logs`.

-cvmfsexec requires the additional options `--device=/dev/fuse` and (for Docker) `--security-opt=seccomp=unconfined`.
+cvmfsexec requires the additional options `--device=/dev/fuse` and `--security-opt=seccomp=unconfined`.
 Supporting Singularity jobs when using cvmfsexec requires privileged containers (`--privileged`).

-Here is an example invocation using a token for authentication, using cvmfsexec to mount the OASIS and singularity repos instead of bind-mounting `/cvmfs`, sending the cache to `/var/cache/cvmfsexec` and the logs to `/var/log/cvmfsexec`, and adding support for Singularity jobs:
+The following example invocation will:
+-   Use a token for authentication
+-   Use cvmfsexec to mount the OASIS and Singularity CVMFS repos
+-   Use `/var/cache/cvmfsexec` on the host for the CVMFS cache
+-   Use `/var/log/cvmfsexec` on the host for the CVMFS logs
+-   Support Singularity jobs

 ```
 docker run -it --rm --user osg \